Music-and-Culture-Technology-Lab/omnizart/README.md

 ## Package management
 Uses [poetry](https://python-poetry.org/) for package management, instead of writing `requirements.txt` and `setup.py` manually.
+We still provide the above two files for convenience.
+You can also generate them by executing ``make export``.

 ## Documentation
 Automatically generate documents from inline docstrings of module, class, and function.